MDAnalysis/WorkshopHackathon2018/INSTALL.md

       <p>
 	    <a href="https://atom.io/">atom</a> is a good editor that is
-        suitable for professional coding but also accessible to newcomers with is graphical user interface.
+        suitable for professional coding but also accessible to newcomers with its graphical user interface.
         To install it,
         download a suitable installer from <a href="https://atom.io/">atom.io</a>
         and double click on the file to run it.
 (If you cannot find an